reservoir-labs/demo-frontend/README.md

         - E.g. AVAX <=> WAVAX
     - Add Liq
       - Add liq to a pair that already exists
-        - One token involves a native token
+        - Involves a native token
         - Does not involve a native token
       - Add liq to a pair that doesn't already exist, creates the pair in the process
-        - One involves a native token
+        - Involves a native token
         - Does not involve a native token
     - Remove Liq
       - Removes liq from an existing pair
-        - One token involves a native token
+        - Involves a native token
         - Does not involve a native token

 ## Things that may go wrong

-- if your transaction doesn't sign:
+- Signed tx doesn't get mined:
   - reset your account on metamask as the nonce on metamask might be different from what anvil has

+- Errors thrown in the console
+  - sometimes it is due to two states being updated at the same time, but the hook runs first.
+If data is valid, there should be no error shown in the "on-chain simulation error returns"
+  - so that should be the basis for your observation